rszabolcs/pocketExport/README.md

 ## Project Structure

 * `get_access_token` — get Pocket API access token
+* `get_items.py` — fetches all saved item metadata from Pocket REST API in 500-item chunks

 ## Usage

 1. Populate `.env` with cookies and keys from your logged-in session
 2. Run `get_access_token.py` first to obtain your Pocket API access token.
    This script will guide you through the authorization process in your browser.
+3. Run `get_items.py` to download all saved item metadata

 ## Note